cloudfoundry/diego-release/CONTRIBUTING.md

 1. [garden-runc-release](https://github.com/cloudfoundry/garden-runc-release) is cloned into `~/workspace/garden-runc-release`.
 1. [routing-release](https://github.com/cloudfoundry/routing-release) is cloned into `~/workspace/routing-release`.

-The script will start a shell inside the container.
-Once inside the container follow the instructions printed on the screen, namely run the following:
+The script will start a shell inside the container and setup the container appropriately.

-    source /diego-release/scripts/ci/setup_inigo && set +ex

 Navigate to the directory of the collocated DUSTs test suite:

     cd /diego-release/src/code.cloudfoundry.org/diego-upgrade-stability-tests/collocated/